Netflix has officially started a Netflix book club! And I am here to keep you updated on ALL the details.

 How the Netflix Book Club Works

-Each month, the Netflix book club will highlight a book being adapted by Netflix.
-After the club reads and watches the book together, they talk to the cast and author about the process of how the books went from the page to the screen to become a show over a cup of Starbucks.
+The Netflix Book Club highlights a book being adapted by Netflix.
+After the club reads the book club suggestions and watches the book together, they talk to the cast and author about the process of how the book went from the page to the screen to become a show over a cup of Starbucks.

 In November 2021, the series “But Have You Read the Book?” debuted worldwide on the Still Watching Netflix YouTube channel and in the United States on Netflix’s Facebook channel.